-- Students will demonstrate an understanding of the historical development of American cultures, nationhood and social movements in various social and political contexts
+- Demonstrate an understanding of the historical development of American cultures, nationhood and social movements in various social and political contexts

 - Demonstrate an understanding of how cultural meaning is created, and how studying cultural ideas and practices can provide us with multiple ways of making power visible

 - Situate American cultures and communities within a global context